moia-oss/aws-cfg-generator/README.md

 ## Known-limitations

-- No human-readable profile names
 - Only recognizes policies that are attached to groups
 - Can only recognize explicit permissions (i.e. it doesn't work when the `Resource` is not a role ARN)

 ## Planned features

-- Human-readable names configurable via a provided mapping from AWS account IDs to names
 - Discover roles that are attached or inlined directly on the user

 ## Contributions